Skip to content

 IDS Group IDS Group is an award-winning multi-discipline design, engineering, and management consulting firm based in Southern California.
 More

-On May 25, 2026, the Rhysida ransomware group added IDS Group to its public leak site, confirming that internal files had been exfiltrated from the Southern California design, engineering, and management consulting firm.
+On May 25, 2026, the Rhysida ransomware group added IDS Group to its public leak site, claiming that internal files had been exfiltrated from the Southern California design, engineering, and management consulting firm.

 Public reporting indicates that Rhysida claims to have stolen internal documents during a ransomware attack on IDS Group.
 The firm, which provides multi-discipline consulting services, has not yet released an official statement detailing the exact volume or nature of the exposed files.
 Available reporting describes the listing on the Rhysida leak site but does not specify which categories of records were taken or how many individuals may be affected.
 The incident follows the group’s typical pattern of publishing samples as proof of compromise while threatening further release if demands are not met.